stargate/docker-images/README.md

 ### Starting

-Backend (C* or DSE) will not start immediately after containter is up.
+Backend (C* or DSE) will not start immediately after container is up.
 This can lead to some potential issue with backend not being ready during stargate start.
 ```
 docker-compose --file <compose-file.yml> up